davidmalcolm/texi2rst/output/binary-compatibility.rst

 The most straightforward way to link a program to use a particular C++ library is to use a C++ driver that specifies that C++ library by default.
-The :command:`g++` driver, for example, tells the linker where to find GCCs C++ library (libstdc++) plus the other libraries and startup files it needs, in the proper order.
+The :command:`g++` driver, for example, tells the linker where to find GCC's C++ library (libstdc++) plus the other libraries and startup files it needs, in the proper order.

-If a program must use a different C++ library and its not possible to do the final link using a C++ driver that uses that library by default, it is necessary to tell :command:`g++` the location and name of that library.
-It might also be necessary to specify different startup files and other runtime support libraries, and to suppress the use of GCCs support libraries with one or more of the options :option:`-nostdlib`, :option:`-nostartfiles`, and :option:`-nodefaultlibs`.
+If a program must use a different C++ library and it's not possible to do the final link using a C++ driver that uses that library by default, it is necessary to tell :command:`g++` the location and name of that library.
+It might also be necessary to specify different startup files and other runtime support libraries, and to suppress the use of GCC's support libraries with one or more of the options :option:`-nostdlib`, :option:`-nostartfiles`, and :option:`-nodefaultlibs`.